 D-205: Purchasing Threshold Requirements

 Purchasing thresholds are established to ensure that management oversees purchases in accordance with the VR Grant award (2 CFR 200) regarding the use of internal controls and compliance with state procurement requirements.
-VR counselors must review associated chapters in the VRSM and VR-SFP in addition to reviewing the table published below prior to including the service on an IPE and authorizing the purchase of any good or service.
+VR counselors must review associated chapters in the VRSM and VR-SFP in addition to reviewing VRSM E-200: Summary Table of Approvals, Consultations, and Notifications prior to including the service on an IPE and authorizing the purchase of any good or service.

 Purchasing threshold requirements are in addition to any other published policies and procedures for the purchase of specific goods and services.